Level 5 Operations / Department Manager

 Job Roles this qualification is suitable for:

-An operations/departmental manager is someone who manages teams and/or projects, and achieving operational or departmental goals and objectives, as part of the delivery of the organisations strategy.
-Working in the private, public or third sector and in all sizes of organisation, specific responsibilities and job titles will vary, but the knowledge, skills and behaviours needed will be the same.
-Key responsibilities may include creating and delivering operational plans, managing projects, leading and managing teams, managing change, financial and resource management, talent management, coaching and mentoring.
+An operations/departmental manager is someone who manages teams and/or projects and achieves operational or departmental goals and objectives.
+The manager could be working in the public or private sector.
+However, their specific responsibilities and job titles may vary but the knowledge, skills and behaviours needed will be the same.
+Key responsibilities may include creating and delivering operational plans, managing projects, leading and managing teams, managing change, financial and resource management, talent management, and coaching and mentoring.

 On Programme Learning: